prak12g/exception/README.md

 ## Usage

-After adding/installing the ExceptionLib in a project it can be used in personal exception classes.
+After adding/installing the ExceptionLib in a project it can be used for personal exception classes.
+Information how to handle a project with *ExceptionLib* can be found in [Wiki](https://github.com/sunriax/exception/wiki).

 ``` csharp
 using System;